GamedevJS/Gamedev.js-Survey/questions-2026.md

 # Gamedev.js Survey: State of Web Game Development in 2026

 The survey should take no more than 20 minutes.
 The result will be used to evaluate the state of Web Game Development in 2026.
-The survey takes place between August 18th and September 18th 2026, and we plan on sharing the results publicly in October.
-Make sure to visit [gamedevjs.com/survey/2026](https://gamedevjs.com/survey/2026/) for more details.
+The survey takes place between August 18th and September 18th 2026, and results will be shared publicly.

 This survey is anonymous.
 By optionally leaving your email address at the end, you agree to take part in the prize giveaway.
 The prizes include $50 each for 10 lucky participants.
-Winners will be notified by email.
+Winners will be notified via email.

 We would like to extend our thanks for your participation.